DjangoCon US 2025 Recap¶

 django-csp into core

-Template partials (important to HTMX fans)
+Template partials (important to htmx fans)

 Async tasks framework